jeromatron/datastax-mailpay/README.md

 4. Update transaction state to SUCCESS
 5. Unlock the accounts.

-If there are problems at any stage the, the transactions can either be replayed by the entry in the state table.
+If there are problems at any stage the, the transactions can be replayed by the entry in the state table.

 ## Schema Setup
 Note : This will drop the keyspace "datastax_mailpay" and create a new one.
 All existing data will be lost.